dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/auxiliary-api/protocol-dcedlslicenseverificationdelegate.md

 ## DCEDLSLicenseVerificationCallback

 The callback of license server.
+Add the code in the callback function to react when the license server connection is successful or failed.

 ```objc
 - (void)DCEDLSLicenseVerificationCallback:(bool)isSuccess error:(NSError * _Nullable)error;